vitoryago/ADAM/docs/knowledge/how_to_learn_more.md

 ## 7. LLM Integration and Prompt Engineering

 ### What You'll Learn
 How to effectively integrate and control large language models in production systems.
+ADAM now has a complete LLM configuration system supporting multiple providers.

-### Key Concepts to Study
+### Key Files to Study
-- Prompt design patterns
+- `src/adam/llm/config.py` - Model configurations and selection
-- Token economics
+- `src/adam/llm/client.py` - Unified client for multiple providers
-- Model routing strategies
+- `test_llm_setup.py` - Testing and verification
-- Response validation
+- `docs/llm_setup_guide.md` - Setup instructions

 ### Questions You Should Be Able to Answer